Rogue Male (novel): Plot

 The protagonist, an unnamed British sportsman and crack shot, sets out in the spring of 1938 to see if he can get an unnamed European dictator in the sights of his rifle.
 Supposedly interested only in the thrill of hunting a powerful man, he convinces himself that he does not intend to pull the trigger.
-Caught while taking aim by officers of the dictator's secret police, he is tortured, thrown over a cliff, and left for dead.
+Caught while taking aim by officers of the dictator's secret police, he is tortured, thrown over a cliff and left for dead.

-The man survives, and with civilian help manages to make his way to a port, where he stows away on a British ship bound for London.
+The man survives and, with civilian help, manages to make his way to a port where he stows away on a British ship bound for London.
 Once there, he discovers that agents of the dictator have also arrived in London with orders to kill him.
-He is forced to kill one by pushing him onto the live rail in the London Underground, after which the police launch a manhunt for him.
+He is forced to kill one by pushing him onto the live rail on the London Underground, after which the police launch a manhunt for him.

 Unable to go to the British authorities, who cannot condone assassination of a head of state, the protagonist decides to hide out in Dorset.
 Reports that he has been sighted reach a man named Quive-Smith, the leader of his pursuers.
 Seizing the opportunity, Quive-Smith finds his quarry's underground hiding place and blocks the exit, leaving only a single hole for breathing.
 With the protagonist thus at his mercy, Quive-Smith intends to coerce a written confession, implicating the British government.

 The protagonist reflects on his predicament and confesses to himself that he would in fact have pulled the trigger, as revenge for the execution of his fiancée by the dictator's totalitarian régime.
 Constructing a makeshift ballista, he tricks Quive-Smith into looking down the breathing hole and shoots him dead.
-Digging his way out, he takes Quive-Smith's identification papers, money, and car.
+Digging his way out, he takes Quive-Smith's identification papers, money and car.
 He drives to Liverpool and boards a ship for Tangier.
 From there, he intends to find the dictator and finish what he started.

 Development

-Interviewed by the Radio Times for the first screening of the BBC film version of the novel, Household acknowledged that he always intended the protagonist's target to be Hitler, "Although the idea for Rogue Male germinated from my intense dislike of Hitler, I did not actually name him in the book as things were a bit tricky at the time and I thought I would leave it open so that the target could be either Hitler or Stalin.
+Interviewed by the Radio Times for the first screening of the BBC film version of the novel, Household acknowledged that he always intended the protagonist's target to be Adolf Hitler: "Although the idea for Rogue Male germinated from my intense dislike of Hitler, I did not actually name him in the book as things were a bit tricky at the time and I thought I would leave it open so that the target could be either Hitler or Stalin.
 You could take your pick".

 Sequel

 Household published a sequel, Rogue Justice, in 1982.
-In the sequel, the protagonist, going undercover in Nazi Germany, looks for a second chance to hunt the European dictator.
-Allied with escaping Jews and resistance groups, he fights his way across occupied Europe, with the Gestapo hot on his heels.
+In the sequel, the protagonist, now named as Raymond Ingelram, goes undercover in Nazi Germany, looking for a second chance to hunt the European dictator.
+Allied with escaping Jews and resistance groups, he fights his way across occupied Europe, with the Gestapo on his heels.